CyberSyntax/org-queue/README.md

 ---

-> **Note**: Please be advised that this README file is updated after the code itself, and I have made a deliberate choice to focus on the code.
-It serves merely as a reference and should not be regarded as an entirely dependable source.
+> **Note**: This README is now updated to reflect the current modular architecture and features.
+The codebase has been restructured into specialized modules for better organization and maintainability.

 # Table of Contents